 Kimy Tran, Executive Vice President, Capgemini’s Business Services

-The Capgemini team reengineered the O2C process into improved digital customer operations that would help the worldwide courier deliver a superior, end-to-end customer experience.
-In the process, they developed an award-winning automation tool and established an exemplary command center.
+The Capgemini team reengineered the O2C process into improved digital customer operations to help the organization deliver a superior, end-to-end customer experience.
+One of the small steps along this journey was the choice of tools the team leveraged in the transformation.
+In this particular case, Capgemini developed an automation tool called iLogic and established an exemplary command center.

 The team’s first area of work started with transforming the O2C process across key European territories.
 Collections were some of the last interactions that customers had with the client, which meant that the margin for error was absolutely zero.